aces/instrument-builder/README.md

 **2. instrument-builder specific JSX files**

-React components that are designed for this specific instrument_builder module should have its `JSX` file placed in the `module/instrument_builder/jsx/` and its compiled file in the `module/instrument_builder/js/` directory.
+React components that are designed for this specific instrument_builder module should have its `JSX` file placed in the `module/jsx/` directory and its compiled file in the `module/js/` directory.

 >**Note**: When creating a new JSX file **always** use the `.js` extension or the continuous compilation will not work as expected.
 The file name of the `JSX` and its compiled file should have the same name.